lm3nitro/Projects/IDS and IPS/Snort/Snort Install and Configuration.md

 ## PulledPork

 The following is also optional and not needed.
-PulledPork is an opensource perl script that can automates the process of downloading, processing, and organizing Snort rules.
-It also ensures that Snort stays up-to-date with the latest threat intelligence.
+PulledPork is an opensource perl script that can automate the process of downloading, processing, and organizing Snort rules.
+It also ensures that Snort stays up to date with the latest threat intelligence.

 ```
 git clone https://github.com/shirkdog/pulledpork3.git